Best Vegan Quiche Casserole

 Silicone baking pans are also a great option because they prevent sticking without using oils and sprays.
 Glass baking dishes are also fine, but you’ll want to line them with parchment paper to prevent sticking.

-- Q: Is vegan quiche gluten-free?
-Sure!
-To make this breakfast casserole gluten-free, simply substitute chickpea flour for the whole wheat flour.
+It can be!
+To make this breakfast casserole gluten-free, simply substitute chickpea flour for whole wheat flour.

-- Q: I don’t like mushrooms.
-What can I use as a substitute?
-The mushrooms are not critical, so I think you could substitute with another of your favorite veggies like sliced eggplant or zucchini.
+The mushrooms are not critical, so I think you could substitute them with another of your favorite veggies like sliced eggplant or zucchini.

-- Q: Is soy good for you?
 Some people are not too sure about tofu, because it contains phytoestrogens.
-Turns out, phytoestrogens are very health promoting and are not at all like our body’s natural estrogen that can cause harm and lead to disease.
+Turns out, phytoestrogens are very health-promoting and are not at all like our body’s natural estrogen they can cause harm and lead to disease.
+This makes so much sense, because the countries that consume the most soy, such as Japan and China, have the lowest rates of cancer and chronic disease.
+This article, Soy and Nutrition: The Latest Research, presents the facts.

 If you try this recipe, please let us know how you like it by rating it and leaving a comment.
 We love to hear from you!